XPhantomad/Multispectator/README.md

 ## Open Points

-- the CROM edtior from Nick Ruider has not been working in the last weeks; model images has been finished with Inkscape --> Thus the model files are not the same as in the images.
+- the CROM editor from Nick Ruider has not been working in the last weeks; model images has been finished with Inkscape --> Thus the model files are not the same as in the images.
 - Robots does not set their LED to black, if they crash due to an error